Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - Nipple Access: The main reason you’re buying a nursing bra at all is to feed your baby in the wee hours of the morning.
 Choose one with a design that is simple and will work for you — whether that’s an elastic neckline, hidden panel, or quick-release clasps.
 If you’re planning to wear a night nursing bra, make sure it works with the nipple access in the pajamas.

 - Moisture Wicking: When nursing, moisture-wicking fabric is preferable.
 Even if you use nursing pads or are nursing an older baby and no longer leak regularly, babies still tend to drool and experience milk dribble while feeding.
-It’s highly likely that you’ll regularly have wet spots on your pajamas, and choosing fabric that will wick it away will help you stay comfortable.
+It’s highly likely that you’ll regularly have wet spots on your pajamas, and choosing a fabric that will wick it away will help you stay comfortable.

-- Coverage: Who is going to see you in your pajamas?
+- Coverage: Who is going to see you in your sleepwear?
 If it’s just your husband and kids, you might not be concerned about coverage or modesty.
 However, if you’re having guests stay with you after the baby comes or expect that visitors may come calling while you’re still in your night clothes, you may want to choose something that looks more like a two-piece shorts or pants set.

 - Waistband: If you’re planning to use your pajamas either in the hospital or immediately after childbirth, choose a nightgown over a two-piece set.
-As you’re recovering, it will be easier to sleep in something without restricting bottoms, and if you’ve had a c-section you aren’t going to want a waistband rubbing on your incision.
+As you’re recovering, it will be easier to sleep in something without restricting bottoms, and if you’ve had a c-section, you aren’t going to want a waistband rubbing on your incision.

 The Best Nursing Pajamas of 2018